jonlpersson/ed-latimore/site/_posts/2023-01-02-benefits-of-quitting-porn.md

 Today, we have so much sexual media coming at us from all angles that it seems impossible to avoid, and almost encouraged to indulge in sex addiction and sexual dysfunction.
 Sex is used to sell everything from perfume to hamburgers to haircuts.

 Is it any wonder then that pornography use would become commonplace in society?
 Fifteen years ago, roughly 87% of college males watched porn, and 31% of college women.
-Today that number has climbed to 91% and 60% respectively with no indicator of slowing down.[^4]
+Today that number has climbed to 91% and 60% respectively with no indicator of slowing down.<sup id="fnref:4" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:4">1</a></sup>

 Outside of addiction, porn encourages poor mental habits and reinforces unrealistic ideas about life.

 In this post, you’ll discover the benefits of quitting porn through my favorite method of emotional control—Stoicism.

 ## Feel more in control of your emotions